An analysis of localization transitions using non-parametric unsupervised learning: PCA entropy analysis

 Let us observe that the encoding proposed is not numerically efficient, for the dimension of the data set scales exponentially with the Hilbert space dimension, and also requires an exponentially large number of samples $N_r$ to recover the same information as the participation entropy.
 In practice, the encoding of the sampling into an actual data set and the PCA procedure can be skipped altogether as what matters is the counting of the repetitions of $\ket{\psi_x}$.
 Hence, in this particular scenario/encoding, the data analysis approach described here becomes pointless.

-The discussion above is the reason why in this work the `$L$-encoding' has been employed.
+The discussion above is the reason why in this work a different encoding has been employed, let us call it `$L$-encoding'.
 Namely, as in the previous case we sample, according to the probabilities $|c_x|^2$, the corresponding basis vectors $\ket{\psi_x}$; we store the information as a $L$-dimensional vector that encodes the index $x$ as a binary number.
 Thus, each row of the data set $X$ will be a L-dimensional string of zeros and ones.
 Then we perform the PCA as described at the beginning of App.~\ref{app:SPCA}.

 In the next section we discuss the numerical results of $S_{\textrm{PCA}}$ in the case of both encodings.